© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross base and shaft and cross base at St Margaret's Church is a scheduled monument protected by Historic England under reference 1015308.
 View the official record →

-The cross base and shaft at St Margaret's Church in Yorkshire is a medieval stone monument comprising the lower structural elements of a churchyard cross.
+The Cross base and shaft at St Margaret's Church is a medieval stone cross of early medieval date, located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015308.

 Cross base and shaft and cross base at St Margaret's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015308.